Zarautz: History

-At the end of the 19th century, and the beginning of the 20th century, the popularity of Zarautz as a luxury tourist destination grew, and many well-known people began to holiday there.
+At the end of the 19th century, and the beginning of the 20th century, the popularity of Zarautz as a luxury tourist destination grew, and many well-known people began to holiday there: Umberto II of Italy, Marlene Dietrich, Jackie Kennedy...
 A number of lavish houses and mansions sprang up, particularly along the beach.
 Nowadays, many of these buildings have become public buildings or have been demolished and replaced by chic apartment buildings.

 During the 1970s and 1980s, Zarautz became a more affordable destination, and is now perhaps best known for its surfing and water sports.

 Infrastructure and transport

 Road

 Zarautz is connected to the European road network and to the rest of Spain by the A8 motorway.

 Gastronomy

 As it is tradition in the Basque Country, gastronomy is a very important part of Zarautz.
 Many restaurants can be found in Zarautz, offering traditional as well as modern fine cuisine.
 Zarautz is home town of one of the most famous cooks in Spain, Karlos Arguiñano, whose hotel and restaurant can be found right in front of the beach.
 He also created a prestigious cooking school called Aiala.

 As in all cities around The Basque Country, there are a lot of gastronomical societies in Zarautz.
 They are very traditional and called Txoko in Basque.